 The 2,224-by-1,668 screen is the same 264 pixels per inch as other iPads have used since the first “retina” display model in 2012.
-There’s a little more room to play on this screen than on the current 2,048-by-1,536 iPad or the previous iPad Pro 9.7; the interface elements, in general, tuck into the new edges.
+There’s a little more room to play on this screen than on the current 2,048-by-1,536 iPad or the earlier iPad Pro 9.7; the connection elements, in general, tuck into the new edges.
 Screen reflectivity is delightfully low, which is a big plus over the current non-Pro iPad.
 Backlit, or in outdoor light, it’s noticeably easier to work on the iPad Pro because you aren’t squinting through reflections.
 The screen is also slightly brighter than the current iPad, at 600 nits compared with 500.

 The iPad Pro’s TrueTone display is supposed to optimise colour temperature to be more compatible with ambient light.
 To me, it makes everything look yellow.
 I prefer the screen with TrueTone turned off.
 The iPad Pro is also the first tablet of any kind with a 120Hz refresh rate display, which is supposed to make everything smoother and more fluid.
 I can’t perceive it.
 Seriously, I can’t.
 Many users and other reviewers say that this is a revolution in terms of the sharpness and smoothness of scrolling, though.
 I realise I’m in the minority here, and you may well be able to appreciate these differences.

 802.11ac Wi-Fi and Bluetooth 4.2 are integrated.
 If you get the LTE model (for an extra $130), there’s a single global unit—unlike with iPhones—with an embedded SIM card that works on all four major US carriers and most international carriers.
-It has almost all of the bands that US and Canadian carriers use, except for T-Mobile and Freedom’s new band 66 (that said, it has enough other T-Mobile bands that it will do just fine on its network).
+It has almost all the bands that US and Canadian carriers use, except for T-Mobile and Freedom’s new band 66 (that said, it has enough other T-Mobile bands that it will do just fine on its network).
 The tablet is Category 9 LTE, capable of top speeds of 450Mbps—not as fast as top-of-the-line phones, but still fast.

 You don’t need to sign up for a plan when you get the LTE model, and you can switch carriers at will.
 In the US, you can choose between prepaid plans from AT&T, Sprint, T-Mobile, AlwaysOnline, and GigSky on the tablet itself (The last two carriers specialise in global roaming.)
 The tablet also works on Verizon, but not with Apple’s SIM—you need to remove it and replace it with a Verizon SIM card.

 The iPad Pro uses Apple’s new A10X processor, which is like the A10 chip in the iPhone 7 series, but with better graphics performance.
-When we benchmarked it against other iOS and Android tablets, we found that it’s the most powerful processor in the ARM realm right now.
+When we benchmarked it against other iOS and Android tablets, we found that it’s the most powerful processor in the ARM realm now.

 Comparing the iPad with X86 or Windows tablets is a lot trickier because the operating system’s overhead comes into play. iOS is much lighter, faster, and more stable than Windows 10, and it uses fewer system resources.
 Up until now, though, iPad apps generally haven’t been powerful enough to earn the tablet a “pro” designation from a workflow perspective.

 Keyboards may be a fading relic of ancient times, but I can’t work without one.
-Apple’s $159 Smart case has a keyboard that’s a little bit roomier than the previous 9.7-inch model’s, and that makes a difference.
+Apple’s $159 Smart case has a keyboard that’s a bit roomier than the previous 9.7-inch model’s, and that makes a difference.
 It really does feel like a full-size keyboard